-To be eligible for examination and certification as a Diplomate in Veterinary Radiology, candidates must have training supervised by two ACVR Diplomates in a program that meets the guidelines established by the Executive Council of the American College of Veterinary Radiology.
+To be eligible for examination and certification as a Diplomate in Veterinary Radiology, candidates must have training supervised by two ACVR Diplomates or one Diplomate of the ACVR and one Diplomate of the ECVDI in a program that meets the guidelines established by the Executive Council of the American College of Veterinary Radiology.
 Generally speaking, most candidates entering a three-year residency training program have had prior clinical experience as an intern or in private practice.
 Upon completion of a residency training program that meets established guidelines, the candidate should be qualified to apply for the certification examination.

 Requirements for the Certifying Examination in Veterinary Radiology

 Section 1.
 The following prerequisites must be met to the satisfaction of the Executive Council (2/3 affirmative vote by Executive Council) before any candidate is eligible to undertake any portion of the certifying examination in Veterinary Radiology.

 An eligible candidate must:

 a.
 Have satisfactory moral and ethical standing in the profession.

 b.
 Be a graduate of a School or College of Veterinary Medicine accredited or approved by the AVMA, or possess a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG), or are legally qualified to practice veterinary medicine in some state, province, territory or possession of the United States, Canada, or other country.